Greetings! We're The Monitors: Recording and release

-Greetings!
-We're The Monitors is the debut album by The Monitors, released in 1968.
+After recording several singles for Motown—including a charting cover of "Greetings (This Is Uncle Sam)" in 1966—and touring to support more successful artists, Berry Gordy recommended that the group get their own album and moved them from the V.I.P.
+Records subsidiary to Soul Records for the release.
 It is composed of material that the group recorded from the three-year span of 1965 to 1968.
 Richard Street, who would later replace Paul Williams in The Temptations, is the lead singer of this group.
 Shortly after the album was released, the Monitors disbanded and didn't get back together again until 1990, when the group released a reunion album entitled Grazing in the Grass.